-Due to federal budget requirements, SCCB restructured the Older Blind Program in FY 2012.
-This resulted in a reduction in workforce capacity.
-Subsequently, there was a 50% decrease in the number of referrals to the Older Blind Program compared to FY 2011.
+Since the restructuring of the SCCB Older Blind Program in FY 2012, a fewer number of referrals have been acquired.
+This is a direct result in the reduction in workforce capacity.
+However, the decrease in the number of referrals to the Older Blind Program in FY 2013 was less compared to that of the significant decline from FY 2011 to FY 2012.